 On October 2019 the Company applied for exploration mining concessions in northern Atacama to explore for copper and molybdenum and these were awarded in October 4, 2020.
-The Company submitted further applications in April 2021 to total 17,000 hectares of exploration concessions held on the Avispa project.
+The Company submitted further applications in April 2021 and on March 14, 2022, the Company was awarded further exploration concessions that includes the original Avispa and recently awarded Abeja exploration concessions.

-During the year ended December 31, 2021, the Company capitalized \$149,768 in costs related to the application and grant of these concessions.
+During the period ended December 31, 2022, the Company capitalized \$281,907 in costs related to the application and grant of these concessions (2021 - \$149,768).